Usage¶

 .

-A fix for this is intended, but the non-trivial re-architecting involved means that I don’t want to do until after the automated test suite is sufficiently complete.
+A fix for this is intended, but the non-trivial re-architecting involved means that I don’t want to do it until after the automated test suite is sufficiently complete.

 D-Bus API¶